Killing of Ahmad Abu Murkhiyeh: Background

 Homosexuality is not illegal in the West Bank but is widely taboo.
 Documented anti-gay killings are rare; however, activists say some are disguised as accidents or linked to allegations of espionage.
-In 2023, a Palestinian man was killed after reportedly being blackmailed over a same-sex encounter.
+In 2023, Zuhair al-Ghaleeth was killed in the West Bank by militants over alleged treason.
+In a confession video that made the rounds on social media he claimed having been blackmailed by Israeli agents using a recording of him having sex with a man to coerce him to spy for them.
 Palestinian LGBTQ+ organizing has faced restrictions, including a police ban on events by the group Al Qaws in 2019.
 Prior to Abu Murkhiyeh’s murder, vigilante attacks on LGBTQ-linked events went unprosecuted, prompting many activists to retreat from public visibility.

 In addition to facing homophobia, gay Palestinians may face mistrust from their communities, due to Israeli intelligence's practice of blackmailing gay Palestinians into becoming informants.
 Historically, Israel has granted non-Jews asylum only in rare cases and is especially reluctant to admit Palestinian asylum-seekers.
 However, it has occasionally provided protection to Palestinians who faced threats in the West Bank due to their gender or sexual identity.